postpostmodern/sass-generator-tmbundle/README.markdown

-# SASS Generator
+# Sass Generator

-This TextMate bundle allows you to easily generate CSS files from a folder of SASS files.
+This TextMate bundle allows you to easily generate CSS files from a folder of Sass files.

 There are two self-explanatory commands included: